 “We reopened our Hayes Valley and the Marina locations first.
 And this is not a brag: we had lines of more than 100 people waiting around the corner and down the block just to pick up their food,” he says.
 “We very much underestimated the impact of depriving people of Souvla for 115 days.
 Honestly, it took the better part of a week to reset our systems and find that balance.”

-Part of that balance was implementing Storefront, which integrated seamlessly with their Caviar and DoorDash operations in-house.
+Part of that balance was implementing Online Ordering, which integrated seamlessly with their Caviar and DoorDash operations in-house.
 “Souvla was actually built for omnichannel off-premise business,” Charles says.
 “We introduced sidewalk-facing pickup windows well before the pandemic, like an urban version of the drive-through.”
 While Charles has his off-premise operations solidified, he’s come a long way since Souvla’s beginnings almost a decade ago.

 “Souvla is a little bit of an anomaly in the world of delivery.
 We opened in the spring of 2014, with no delivery option, and learned a ton alongside other brands that launched at the same time but went exclusive with Caviar in 2015,” he says.
 “Doing that really started to reinforce our partnership very early on, allowing us to integrate it into our operations.
 Now here we are, eight years later, where it's a very mature part of our business.”